-The department and agency memos and spreadsheets reporting information to CEQ are summarized below (Attachments 2-25) and available on the www.nepa.gov website at ceq.hss.doe.gov/ceq_reports/recovery_act_reports.html.
-Although we are now in the final fiscal year of reporting, there may still be new projects and activities identified to receive Division A funding in future reports.
-This is the case because as projects are completed with cost savings, the saved funds may be returned to the agencies and can then be used for new projects or activities.
-Therefore, while an agency or department might be finished with all NEPA work at this time, a future project could be identified if more money becomes available and the appropriate NEPA review would be conducted.
-This is the first report where the results section is presented in two parts.
+The department and agency explanatory notes and spreadsheets reporting information to CEQ are summarized below (Attachments 2-25) and available on the www.nepa.gov website at website at ceq.hss.doe.gov/ceq\reports/recovery\act\reports.html.
+Although this is the final report, there are several ongoing NEPA reviews.
+ARRA funding remains available for these activities and the departments and agencies with outstanding reviews forecast that they will complete their NEPA reviews will have the opportunity to fund those activities with the remaining ARRA funds.

+The results section is presented in two parts.
 The first presents the departments, components of departments, and agencies that reported completion of all NEPA reviews for projects funded under Division A. The second section summarizes the information about those departments and agencies that have ongoing NEPA reviews.